For the complete documentation index, see llms.txt.

 Rebuilding credit after gambling-related damage takes time, but it is absolutely possible.
 Here is a practical approach:

 Stop the bleeding first.
 Before focusing on credit repair, you need to stop gambling.
-Use every tool available: self-exclusion programs, gambling blockers on your devices, and blocking gambling apps on your phone.
+Use every tool available: self-exclusion programs, gambling blockers on your devices, and support from a trusted person or professional.
 Your credit cannot recover if the source of financial damage is still active.

 Create a complete inventory of debts.
 List every debt with the creditor name, balance, interest rate, minimum payment, and status (current, past due, or in collections).